scnwwu/vscode-sas-extension/website/docs/Configurations/Profiles/additional.md

   }
   ```

-## AutoExec Settings
+## SAS Autoexec Settings

 For SAS Viya connection profiles, you can set up autoexec code that executes each time you start a new session.
 Changes to the autoexec code do not take effect until you close and restart your SAS session.
-The AutoExec option supports different modes for how to define the SAS lines that should run:
+The Autoexec option supports different modes for how to define the SAS lines that should run:

 - Line Mode: embed lines directly into the connection profile JSON.
 This mode is useful if only a few lines are needed to run on session startup.
 Note that standard JSON escaping rules apply.